Danielle Cuttino

-Danielle Amina Cuttino (born June 22, 1996) is an American volleyball player who plays as an opposite hitter for the United States women's national volleyball team and Japanese professional team Toyota Auto Body Queenseis.
+Danielle Cuttino (born June 22, 1996) is an American volleyball player who plays as an opposite hitter for the United States women's national volleyball team and American professional team LOVB Atlanta.

 Early life

 Cuttino is from Indianapolis, Indiana and attended high school at Ben Davis High School.
 She was a U.S. Junior National team member and was considered the tenth ranked recruit in her graduating class.
 She also played basketball in high school where she as an all-state honoree.

 Career

 College

 Cuttino played as an outside hitter before moving to middle blocker at Purdue.
 She was named on the Big Ten All-Freshman team in 2014 and was an AVCA First Team All-American as a senior in 2017.